basistechnologies/pki.basistech.in/README.md

+# BASIS PKI Suite

-# Cryptographic Operations Tester API Reference Guide V 2.0
+# Demo reference implementation: Cryptographic Operations Tester V 2.0

+## Reference implementation for testing is available at https://pki.basistech.in.
+To know about the full features and integrate in your solutions please contact us at info@basistech.in.

 Java Script API Reference Document